 Having a good site map to start with will make this stage so much easier.
 If in doubt about what to do, refer to your plan.

 When starting a new project, developers will begin on a development server or in some other closed environment.
 Once the development of the website enters a state ready to be shared with you, all work will be transferred to the staging environment.
-This is a private version of your live production site (aka your public website) that is used to make sure everything is functioning correctly before your audience sees it.
+This is a private version of your live production site (your public website) that is used to make sure everything is functioning correctly before your audience sees it.

 • Review the overall flow and usability in this staging environment.